International Bioacoustics Society: IBAC activities

 IBAC supports the sharing of recent research outputs and technological advancements through its biennial conferences, a list serve, a Facebook group and a website.

 From 1971 to 1983 IBAC published Biophon, an informal journal which featured scientific articles, equipment reviews and information on forthcoming bioacoustics events.
+Issued three times a year, the journal was edited by Dr Poul Bondesen who was a curator at the Naturhistorisk Museum at Aarhus University.
+Members of the editorial board included Patrick J. Sellar, Jeffery Boswall, Claude Chappuis, Carl Weismann, Sten Wahlstrom and Joan Hall-Craggs.

 Two special issues were published in 1996 and 1997.
 A complete set of the journal is available for consultation at the British Library.

 Conferences

-Since its formation in 1969, IBAC has held 25 conferences in 12 different countries.
+Since its formation in 1969, IBAC has held 29 conferences in 14 different countries.
 The first conference was held in Kinross, Scotland in 1971.
 The first IBAC conference to occur outside Europe was held at the Center for Bioacoustics at Texas A&M University in October 1997.
-Other venues have included Brazil (2003).
-The last conference to date was held in October 2017 in Haridwar, India.
+Other locations have included Brazil (2003) and Japan (2023).
+The last conference to date was held in September 2025 in Kerteminde, Denmark.